Introduction to Account-Based Marketing (ABM) for Mid-Market Companies

 Common Obstacles That Derail Mid-Market ABM

 The most frequent stumbling blocks aren't lack of strategy.
 They're internal resistance from sales teams who question changing familiar prospecting patterns, data quality issues that undermine personalization efforts, and technology sprawl from trying too many tools simultaneously.
-According to Huble's research, 58% of marketers cite proving ROI as their biggest ABM challenge—a particularly acute pain point when operating with limited resources.
+Proving return is its own challenge: surveys consistently rank ROI measurement among the top ABM pain points, and it bites harder on a small budget.

 Budget constraints manifest differently than expected.
 It's not just about affording software.
 It's about dedicating design time for personalized assets, freeing sales capacity for deeper account engagement, and maintaining consistency when team members wear multiple hats.